yclas/guides/docs/Payment-set-up-payment-gateways.md

-# How to Setup Payment Gateways
+# How to Setup Payment Gateways.
 Content:
 -   Payment methods
     -   Paypal